abdo11hafez/Mini-RTOS/README.md

     - Shared Resourcs Protection Objects(Semaphores, Mutexes and Message Queues) Are Timer Supported, Allowing the Task to Wait for a certain amount of SysTick Timer Ticks in case of the Semaphore or Mutex not available for Acquiring or the Message Queues Empty or full in case of Reading or Writing.

+    - Developed and Tested on Texas Instruments TM4C123GH6PM Micro-controller.
+    - Developed on Keil uVision4.
+    - No External liberaries used (Like CMSIS and TivaWare).